Ramneek82810/Stock-market-dashboard/README.md

 - Add candlestick charts for in-depth price analysis.

--Support for multiple indices like Dow Jones and Nasdaq.
+- Support for multiple indices like Dow Jones and Nasdaq.

 -Integration of interactive dashboards for real-time analysis.